 Mechanism of action

 Curcumin extract possesses anti-inflammatory and anticancer properties.
 Many of these biological activities can be attributed to its potent antioxidant capacity, its inhibition of cell signaling pathways at multiple levels, its diverse effects on cellular enzymes, and its effects on cell adhesion and angiogenesis.
 Curcumin can alter gene transcription and induce cell death which makes it useful in the prevention of treatment of cancer.

 Each person may benefit from different amounts.
 It is reasonable and safe to consume one capsule of curcumin turmeric 500 mg a few days a week for long term health improvement.
 Higher amounts may be used for the treatment of a particular medical condition.

 I am a 63 year old female being treated with Avastin injections to my left eye in connection with leaking vessels due to presumed ocular histoplasmosis scars from childhood exposure to pigeons.
 I have lost the central vision in the eye, but still have peripheral.
-My right eye has also been lasered for abnormal vessels (in 2007), but I retain central vision in it and to date have had no leaking vessels there.
+My right eye has also been lasered for abnormal vessels, but I retain central vision in it and to date have had no leaking vessels there.
 The only supplements I am currently taking daily are Citrical with D and Genistein, and an 82 mg baby aspirin.
 Once a week I take a Centrum Silver vitamin.
 We eat primarily vegetables and fruits, and the only meat in our diet consists of boneless skinless chicken twice a week and salmon once a week.
 I read recently on an American Foundation for the Blind message board about a person who has been taking turmeric supplements for a similar condition to mine and has not had any bleeding in the eye in nine years.
-Would you please tell me which of your products containing turmeric might be the best for me?
-Since reading the message board I've started adding turmeric to soups and other vegetable preparations.
+Since reading the message board I’ve started adding turmeric to soups and other vegetable preparations.